djgroen/FabSim3/docs/radical-pilot.md

 ```

 ### Adding RADICAL Parameters to machines_user.yml
-In your `machines_user.yml`, add the RADICAL-Pilot specific parameters under the appropriate machine section.
+In your `machines_user.yml`, add the RADICAL-Pilot parameters under the appropriate machine section.
 For example, for `archer2`:

 ```yaml
 archer2: